bpamos/welltrajconvert/docs/source/index.rst

 On the surface it looks quite simple.
 Behind the scenes there is a lot more interesting stuff going on:

-* Bring data in and convert it into a dataclass object.
+* Bringing data in and converting it into a dataclass object.

-* Validate the data conforms to proper directional survey structure for the minimum curvature algorithm.
+* Validate that the data conforms to proper directional survey structure for the minimum curvature algorithm.

-* Check if surface latitude and longitude or surface x and y are provided.
+* Check if the surface latitude and longitude or surface X and Y are provided.

-* Calculate horizontal section based on default or user input angle.
+* Calculate horizontal section when inclination is >= 88 degrees.

 * Serialize and deserialize data into a format that can be used in a variety of applications.

-* Ability to take in a variety of data sources and formats and compute metadata.
+* Ability to take in a variety of data sources and formats and compute survey data.

 Curious?
 Let’s get started.